Welcome to today's edition of the Rush 24-7 podcast.

 Give you some names.

-Some House and Senate Republicans are telling the CNN that it makes more sense to spend time with voters back home rather than be associated with the drama engulfing the party.
+With the campaign hitting a fever pitch and Donald Trump warning about riots if he is denied the nomination, some House and Senate Republicans are telling the CNN that it makes more sense to spend time with voters back home rather than be associated with the drama engulfing the party.

 You talk about a mistake.

-Ask Tuesday if he was going.
+Asked Tuesday if he was going.

-Jim Bush told CNN no.
+Jeb Bush told CNN no.

-So you got a lot of work to do in New Hampshire.
+She's got a lot of work to do in New Hampshire.

 I don't think I'm going to go to Cleveland.

-The decision underscores the dilemma, confronting Republicans and being tied too closely to the top of the ticket.
+The decision underscores the dilemma confronting Republicans and being tied too closely to the top of the ticket.

 Particularly incumbents from swing states worried that Trump's divisive candidacy and Cruz's rigid brand of conservatism will doom their chances at keeping power in both changes.

-See, what we're hearing now is that the powers that be in the establishment You know what?
+See, what we're hearing now is that the powers that be in the establishment, you know what?

 We don't want to be anywhere near that place.

-Whoever gets another if it's Cruz, if it's Trump, we don't believe anywhere near that.
+Whoever gets it up, if it's Cruz, if it's Trump, we don't be anywhere near that because, ooh, yuck, we'll be tainted by it.

 You talk about a tactical error.

-The s oh, this is incalculable the damage these people will be doing to themselves.
+Oh, this is incalculable the damage these people will be doing to themselves.

-We'll be back in a sec.
+We'll be back in a second.

 And we start on the phones today in Colorado Springs, Colorado.